ivyldewitt/gc-go-projects/golang-log.md

 Nothing too much, overall this is useful for better understanding the 'why' of using various data types, including the composite/aggregate ones such as maps, structs, slices, and arrays.

 The review/housekeeping section at the end also brought up quite a few points in Go - it's not OOP, structural alignment, and how Go is all about types.

+## D16: Monday, August 22nd 2017

+**What did I learn today?**:

+Completed the struct exercises - and learned quite a bit from the challenges!
+Was having difficulties of my own trying to implement the various technicalities and nuances of the other complex/aggregate data types - slices, maps, with structs.
+It took me a while to fully grasp how all of those types would correlate together, but this was a great mental exercise.

+**How does this build on from yesterday?**:

+I did breeze through the structs section, but I don't feel like that information was lost on me - I was able to successfully implement and understand the basics of structs, but also how various data types could be integrated into it.
+I don't recall, but previously I had only really be working w/primitive data types in structs.

+**Key Takeways & Points to Review**:

+* Looping/iterating over structs.
+* Using composite data types inside of structs.
+* Using anon structs - with bonus work using composite data types!

+**Any Reflections?**:

+Considering I'm working on a blog post on types I'm more than sure this will be useful for a variety of occasions.